RosanaFSS/TryHackMe/Easy - Advent of Cyber 2023, Day 13, Intrusion Detection.md

 <p>We'll wield the knowledge we gained from the previous days of Advent of Cyber to unlock the secrets hidden within these core features.</p>

 <h4>Adversary</h4>
+<p>In our exciting storyline, we have discovered a suspected insider threat causing trouble within the Best Festival Company and interfering with the proposed merger with AntarctiCrafts.
+This individual, who we'll call the adversary operator, is not just an ordinary troublemaker.
+They are the clever attackers or malicious threat actors responsible for cyberattacks or intrusions.
+Adversary operators can be an individual or an entire organisation aiming to disrupt the operations of another.<br>

+That's not the only type of adversary.
+The adversary customer is another intriguing player in this grand scheme.
+They are the one who reaps the rewards from the cyberattack and can consolidate the efforts of various adversary operators.<br>

+Picture this: a collection of adversaries working together to orchestrate widespread security breaches, just like the enigmatic advanced persistent threat (APT) groups.</p>

 <h4>Victim</h4>
+<p>This is none other than the target of the adversary's wicked intentions.
+It could be a single individual or domain or an entire organisation with multiple network and data assets.
+The Best Festival Company finds itself at the mercy of these adversaries, and we must shield them from further harm.</p>

 <h4>Infrastructure</h4>
+<p>Every adversary needs tools.
+They require software or hardware to execute their malicious objectives.
+Infrastructure represents the physical and logical interconnections that an adversary employs.
+Our story takes an interesting twist as we uncover the USB drive that Tracy McGreedy cunningly plugged in, disrupting Santa's meticulously crafted plans.<br>

+But beware.
+Adversarial infrastructure can be owned and controlled by adversaries or even intermediaries like service providers.</p>

 <h4>Capability</h4>
+<p>Ah, what capabilities these adversaries have; what skills, tools, and techniques they employ!<br>

+Here, we shine a light on the tactics, techniques, and procedures (TTPs) that shape adversaries' devious endeavours.
+Intruders or adversaries may employ various tactics, techniques, and procedures for malicious activities.
+Some examples include:</p>

+- Phishing: Adversaries may use deceptive emails or messages to trick individuals into revealing sensitive information or clicking on malicious links.<br>
+- Exploiting vulnerabilities: Adversaries can exploit weaknesses or vulnerabilities in software, systems, or networks to gain unauthorised access or perform malicious actions.
+This was very well showcased on AOC Day 10, where we covered SQL injection as one of the techniques used.<br>
+- Social engineering: This involves manipulating individuals through psychological tactics to gain unauthorised access or obtain confidential information.<br>
+- Malware attacks: Adversaries may deploy malicious software, such as viruses, worms, or ransomware, to gain control over systems or steal data.<br>
+- Insider threat: This refers to individuals within an organisation who misuse their access privileges to compromise systems, steal data, or disrupt operations.<br>
+- Denial–of–service (DoS) Attacks: Adversaries may overwhelm a target system or network with excessive traffic or requests, causing it to become unresponsive or crash.<br>

 <h3>Defensive Diamond Model</h3>
+<p>But fear not, for we shall not be mere observers in this cosmic battle!
+We will harness the power of the Diamond Model's components, particularly capability and infrastructure, for our defensive endeavours.
+We will forge The Best Festival Company into a formidable defender – no longer a hapless victim.</p>

+<h4>Defensive Capability</h4>
+<p>It is said that defence is the best offence.
+In the quest for protection against adversaries, the Best Festival Company must equip itself with powerful defensive capabilities.
+Two key elements of this are threat hunting and vulnerability management.<br>

+Threat hunting is a proactive and iterative process, led by skilled security professionals, to actively search for signs of malicious activities or security weaknesses within the organisation's network and systems.
+Organisations can detect adversaries early in their attack lifecycle by conducting regular threat hunts.
+Threat hunters analyse behavioural patterns, identify advanced threats, and improve incident response.
+Developing predefined hunting playbooks and fostering collaboration among teams ensures a systematic and efficient approach to threat hunting.<br>

+Vulnerability management is a structured process of identifying, assessing, prioritising, mitigating, and monitoring vulnerabilities in an organisation's systems and applications.
+Regular vulnerability scanning helps identify weaknesses that adversaries could exploit.
+Prioritising vulnerabilities based on their severity and potential impact, promptly patching or remediating vulnerabilities, and maintaining an up–to–date asset inventory is essential.
+Continuous monitoring, integration with threat intelligence feeds, and periodic penetration testing further strengthen the organisation's security posture.
+Meanwhile, reporting and accountability provide visibility into security efforts.<br>

+By integrating threat hunting and vulnerability management, organisations can proactively defend against adversaries, detect threats early, and reduce the attack surface.
+These defensive capabilities form a solid foundation for incident response and ensure the best possible defence for the Best Festival Company.</p>

+<h4>Defensive Infrastructure</h4>
+<p>The Best Festival Company will construct their bastion of defence, fortified with tools and infrastructure to repel cyber-attacks.
+Layer upon layer of hardware and software will be deployed, ranging from intrusion defence and prevention systems to robust anti-malware solutions.
+The objective is to impede attackers by limiting their options to predetermined paths and disrupting their malicious actions with increased noise.<br>

+This strategy serves as a deterrent to the attacker, making it more difficult for them to carry out their intended activities and providing an opportunity for detection and response.
+By implementing this approach, organisations can strengthen their cyber security posture and reduce the risk of successful attacks.<br>

+In this section, we'll guide Van Twinkle on her quest to understand two essential components of defence infrastructure: mighty firewalls and cunning honeypots.</p>

+<h4>Firewall</h4>
+<p>The mighty firewall is a guardian of networks and a sentinel of cyber security!
+This network security device stands vigilant, monitoring and controlling the ebb and flow of incoming and outgoing network traffic.
+With its predetermined security rules, a firewall can repel a wide range of threats, from unauthorised access to malicious traffic and even attempts to breach sensitive data.<br>

+Firewalls come in many forms, including hardware, software, or a combination.
+Their presence is vital, a cornerstone of any cyber security defence strategy.
+The following are the common types of firewalls that exist:</p>
+- Stateless/packet-filtering: This firewall provides the most straightforward functionality by inspecting and filtering individual network packets based on a set of rules that would point to a source or destination IP address, ports and protocols.
+The firewall doesn’t consider any context of each connection when making decisions and effectively blocks denial–of–service attacks and port scans.<br>
+- Stateful inspection: This firewall is more sophisticated.
+It is used to track the state of network connections and use this information to make filtering decisions.
+For example, if a packet being channelled to the network is part of an established connection, the stateful firewall will let it pass through.
+However, the packet will be blocked if it is not part of an established connection.
+- Proxy service: This firewall protects the network by filtering messages at the application layer, providing deep packet inspection and more granular control over traffic content.
+The firewall can block access to certain websites or block the transmission of specific types of files.<br>
+- Web application firewall (WAF): This firewall is designed to protect web applications.
+WAFs block common web attacks such as SQL injection, cross-site scripting, and denial-of-service attacks.<br>
+- Next-generation firewall: This firewall combines the functionalities of the stateless, stateful, and proxy firewalls with features such as intrusion detection and prevention and content filtering.<br>

+<p>For the remainder of the task, we shall focus on one application of a stateful inspection firewall in the form of the uncomplicated firewall (ufw).</p>

+<h4>Configuring Firewalls to Block Traffic</h4>
+<p>Van Twinkle knows that the uncomplicated firewall is the default firewall configuration tool available on Ubuntu hosts, and she decides to use it for this experiment.
+Initially, it's turned off by default, so we can check the status by running the command below:</p>

 <h3>Van Twinkle´s Challenge</h3>